Skip to content

 • The Financial Agreement should include a thorough disclosure of each party’s financial situation.

-Yes, it is a must.
-Prior to executing a separation agreement, each party must get separate legal counsel from a qualified family lawyer.
+This is a must, please do this first.
+Prior to executing separation agreements, each party must get separate legal counsel from a qualified family lawyer.

 If you do not seek legal counsel before entering into a separation agreement, the arrangement will be unenforceable.